 Micheal Gerber said, “If your business depends on you, you don’t have a business – you have a job!”
 When you think about your position in your business, does it feel like you are one of those people trying to keep plates spinning on a lot of sticks?
 Does your organizational chart look more like a hub in a bicycle wheel?
-If so, then your business may be a little too dependent on you!
+If so, your business may be too dependent on you!

 Acquirers generally avoid these types of managed businesses because they understand the dangers of buying a company too dependent on the owner.